Observational learning: Comparisons with imitation

 Not all imitation and learning through observing is the same, and they often differ in the degree to which they take on an active or passive form.
 John Dewey describes an important distinction between two different forms of imitation: imitation as an end in itself and imitation with a purpose.
 Imitation as an end is more akin to mimicry, in which a person copies another's act to repeat that action again.
 This kind of imitation is often observed in animals.
 Imitation with a purpose utilizes the imitative act as a means to accomplish something more significant.
 Whereas the more passive form of imitation as an end has been documented in some European American communities, the other kind of more active, purposeful imitation has been documented in other communities around the world.

 Observation may take on a more active form in children's learning in multiple Indigenous American communities.
 Ethnographic anthropological studies in Yucatec Mayan and Quechua Peruvian communities provide evidence that the home or community-centered economic systems of these cultures allow children to witness first-hand, activities that are meaningful to their own livelihoods and the overall well-being of the community.
 These children have the opportunity to observe activities that are relevant within the context of that community, which gives them a reason to sharpen their attention to the practical knowledge they are exposed to.
 This does not mean that they have to observe the activities even though they are present.
 The children often make an active decision to stay in attendance while a community activity is taking place to observe and learn.
 This decision underscores the significance of this learning style in many indigenous American communities.
 It goes far beyond learning mundane tasks through rote imitation; it is central to children's gradual transformation into informed members of their communities' unique practices.
 There was also a study, done with children, that concluded that Imitated behavior can be recalled and used in another situation or the same.

 Apprenticeship

-Apprenticeship can involve both observational learning and modelling.
+Apprenticeship can involve both observational learning and modeling.
 Apprentices gain their skills in part through working with masters in their profession and through observing and evaluating the work of their fellow apprentices.
 Examples include renaissance inventor/painter Leonardo da Vinci and Michelangelo; before succeeding in their profession, they were apprentices.